leeange/A-First-Look-at-Digital-Security/en/Julio_the_Civil_Rights_Lawyer.md

-# Julio, the Civil Rights Defender
+# Julio, the Civil Rights Lawyer
 \* Julio’s preferred gender pronoun is he/him/his.

 Julio works at a civil rights NGO.
 Though he does not work directly with clients, he knows his personal habits protect his co-workers and, thus, the clients as well.
 Julio works very hard to ensure his **security hygiene** is quite good to responsibly care for his organization.

 What needs protecting?
+- Legal information
 - Financial information, both donors and employees
 - Contact lists of partners and clients
 - Integrity and trust the organization has built